 - Dr. Eric Siegel Professor, Vice Chair | University of Maryland School of Medicine

-Be sure to check out all of these talks here for free and remember to share them with your colleagues in data science and AI!
+Be sure to check out all of these talks here for free and remember to share these COVID-19 data science videos with your colleagues in data science and AI!